sidm97/Horiseon-Site-Refactoring/README.md

 ## Installation

-No installation necessary, simply use the following link to access the website landing page.
+No installation necessary, simply use the following link to access the website landing page: https://sidm97.github.io/Module-1-Challenge/

 ## Usage